F3Nation-Community/qsignups/README.md

 ### Feature Requests / Roadmap
 * More calendar management UI functionality:
   * Delete recurring events
+  * Delete AOs and associated future events
-* Support for other event types (most notably QSource)
+* Support for other event types (QSource, Ruck Beatdowns, etc)
 * Creation of monthly AO-specific weinkes, to be posted to AO channels at specified intervals and / or accessed via secondary menu
 * "Other" option for special event qualifiers with a free text input
   * Addition of programmable region-specific list for commonly used selections?
-* Posting of weekly Weinke / schedule to other mediums (email, etc.)
+* Posting of weekly Weinke / schedule to specified channel or other mediums (email, etc.)
 * Support for events at the same time on the same date at the same AO
 * Integration of slackblast
 * Q resources menu (links to Q101, exicon, helpful tips)